sapcc/openstack-audit-middleware/README.md

 service_name = test # opt to set HTTP_X_SERVICE_NAME environ variable
 # opt to ignore specific requests
 ignore_req_list = GET
+# turn on logging on request payloads
+record_payloads = True
 ```

 Audit middleware can be configured to use its own exclusive notification driver